BeamMP/BeamMP-Server/README.md

 ## Linux / POSIX specific build instructions

 Currently only linux and windows are supported (generally).
+On systems to which we do not provide binaries (so anything but windows), you are allowed to compile the program and use it.
+Other restrictions, such as not being allowed to distribute those binaries, still apply (see [copyright notice](#copyright)).

 ### Prerequisites